A Short History of the 5G Pioneer Bands

 New York University – A world Centre of Excellence for mmWave research

 During this first Brooklyn 5G Summit the adverse impact on mobile coverage from using such high frequencies was hardly mentioned.
 It did not fit the narrative of the emerging industry consensus.
+Yet the mobile industry’s very foundation is that people can use their mobiles anywhere they are likely to be.
+That demands wide-area national coverage.
 The market requirement for mobile wide-area coverage was getting buried under the excitement for data speeds up to 10 Gb/s.
+The industry were losing the plot.

 In the run-up to the ITU World Radio Conference in 2015 (WRC15) the bandwagon behind a global allocation at 28 GHz had gathered enormous momentum within the industry and was backed by a number of Governments, including the USA.